-Tours Includes: Paddle instruction clinic, kayak or paddleboard, paddles, PFDs ( life Jackets) drinking water, dry bag, and a professional, University of Florida master natural guide, trained in cpr and first aid.
+Tours Includes: Paddle instruction clinic, kayak or paddleboard, paddles, PFDs ( life Jackets) dry bag, and a professional, University of Florida master natural guide, trained in CPR and first aid.
 Your guide will also take pictures of you and your adventure for you to cherish and share.
 We offer solo & tandem kayaks or paddle boards for this tour.
+We suggest you bring water in a non disposable bottle.
+There are picnic table if you care to bring lunch for after your tour.

-Public Group Tour Cost: $65.00 per adult.
-Kids 5-12 $45.00 Kids 5-12 must ride in a tandem kayak with an adult.
+Public Group Tour Cost: $70.00 per person.
+We offer solo and tandems for this tour.
+Kids 5-15 years old must ride in a tandem kayak with an adult.
 Our guides are great, please don’t forget them!
 Gratuity is not included in the price.
 Just let us know at the end of the tour if you would like to add a tip to your credit card.

 Distance: About 1 mile